LanceHunter/Capstone-Game/README.md

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/LanceHunter/Capstone-Game.svg?columns=all)](https://waffle.io/LanceHunter/Capstone-Game)

-## Capstone Project
+## Global Thermonuclear War

+The simulation of a global arms race.
 The capstone project for Galvanize Web Development Immersive.

 ## Roles